G20 aspires to faster economic growth, roadmap sketchy

 "We are putting a number to it for the first time -- putting a real number to what we are trying to achieve," Hockey told a news conference.
 "We want to add over $2 trillion more in economic activity and tens of millions of new jobs."

-The targeted acceleration would boost global output by more than the world's eight largest economy Russia produces in a year.
+The targeted acceleration would boost global output by more than the world's eighth largest economy Russia produces in a year.

-The deal was also something of a feather in the cap of Hockey, who spearheaded the push for growth in the face of some scepticism, notably from Germany.
+The deal was also something of a feather in the cap of Hockey, who spearheaded the push for growth in the face of some skepticism, notably from Germany.

 "What growth rates can be achieved is a result of a very complicated process," Germany's Finance Minister Wolfgang Schaeuble said after the meeting.